broadinstitute/wfl/docs/md/modules-sg.md

 When WFL detects a Clio _overwrite_ rejection, it queries Clio for all BAM records matching the key it has composed for a new BAM record.
-The query WFL makes omits the version specified in the input CRAM record such that Clio returns all records that match the new BAM key
+The query that WFL makes omits the version specified in the input CRAM record such that Clio returns all records that match the new BAM key